 Victoria Street in the Cavern Quarter is known as the birthplace of The Beatles and the epicenter of Liverpool’s musical heritage!

 This area has a host of live music venues and popular Irish pubs, and always guarantees a great night out.
 Two of the city’s most popular nightclubs are found around here, which means the party goes on all night.
 Note that the Cavern Quarter does a bit lairy with drunken groups on weekend evenings and bank holidays and personally I would avoid it at these times.
+Ideally, you could join a pub crawl tour with a local guide to avoid all of the tourist traps and stick with the hidden gems instead!

 You’ll find something tasty to eat every day of the week in Liverpool.
 Here are a few options that foodies will absolutely love!